lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     /// @notice ERC-1271 signature validation.
 Returns the ERC-1271 magic value
     ///         (0x1626ba7e) if `signature` is a valid signature over `hash`
-    ///         by the contract's current *effective* delegatee; otherwise
+    ///         by the contract's current *effective* delegate; otherwise
     ///         returns 0xffffffff.
-    ///         The delegatee is resolved via getDelegatee(), so validation
+    ///         The delegate is resolved via getDelegate(), so validation
-    ///         fails closed when there is no effective delegatee (never
+    ///         fails closed when there is no effective delegate (never
     ///         assigned, revoked, or terminated → address(0)).
     ///
     ///         NOTE: unlike a raw ECDSA check, this result is state-dependent
     ///         and revocable — it can return valid at one block and invalid at
-    ///         the next (e.g. after the delegatee is rotated, revoked, or the
+    ///         the next (e.g. after the delegate is rotated, revoked, or the
     ///         contract is terminated).
     /// @param hash      Message hash that was signed.
     /// @param signature Opaque signature bytes (ECDSA).